PadmaUnlimited/padma-theme/padma/README.txt

 Fixed: Media Uploader css
 Fixed: Grid on Firefox
 Fixed: Headway compatibility load now on after_setup_theme hook
-Fixed: Video Block WebM missing url fixed and added playsinline rule for iphone
+Fixed: Video Block WebM missing url fixed and added plays inline rule for iphone
 Fixed: PadmaQuery::get_categories() change to convert parameter to array when parameter is not array
 Fixed: Repeater issue with wysiwyg inputs
 New features on Content Block